lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 {: .callout}

-Note that for many list operations there are both functions that create a new list and functions that change its first input list.
+Note that for many list operations there are both functions that create a new list and functions that change its first input.
 E.g.

 ~~~